October is National Pork Month

 October has been designated National Pork Month.
 That makes it an especially good time to reflect on the importance of the pork industry to this state.

-Its unlikely that anyone who lives in Iowa does not already know that pork production contributes mightily to the economic vitality of the Hawkeye State.
+It’s unlikely that anyone who lives in Iowa does not already know that pork production contributes mightily to the economic vitality of the Hawkeye State.
 It may come as a surprise, however, that hogs raised in Iowa account for more than 30 percent of U.S. hog production.
-Iowa ranks as the nations top hog-producing state.
-Its also to the top state for pork exports.
+Iowa ranks as the nation’s top hog-producing state.
+It’s also the top state for pork exports.

 Please Enter Your Facebook App ID.
 Required for FB Comments.
 Click here for FB Comments Settings page